bwerff/TokenTally/README.md

 | Continuous monitoring in place| Q2 2026   |
 | Type II report                | Q4 2026   |

+Detailed ongoing monitoring steps for the Type II audit are documented in `docs/soc2_type2_plan.md`.

 ### Data residency options

 TokenTally runs in US-East by default.
 Enterprise customers may pin all data processing to the EU region or deploy the gateway inside their own Kubernetes clusters using the Helm chart under `helm/token-tally`.